 - 1. To evaluate the kinematics and statics of rigid bodies - 2.
 To know the static structural analysis - 3.
 To acquire the ability to analyse deformable solids - 4.
-To evaluate the calculation of the geometry of the areas of plane shape - 5.
-To know and understand the stress and deformation fields for continuum bodies - 6.
-To evaluate the stress and strain state of beam-like members through the De Saint Venant theory.
+To be able to solve hyperstatic structures - 5.
+To evaluate the calculation of the geometry of the areas of plane shape - 6.
+To know and understand the stress and deformation fields for continuum bodies

+7. To evaluate the stress and strain state of beam-like members through the De Saint Venant theory.